Author: Jay Smith

 Page Numbers: 172

-FN: My father was into aeromodeling since he was a child, building gliders, and rubber band models.
-He later went on to work for the civil service building wind tunnel models for the Air Force.
-By watching him as a child, I was able to learn how to build and fly and owe him greatly for getting me into this hobby.
+Frank Noll: My father was into aeromodeling since he was a child, building gliders and rubber band–powered models.
+He later went on to work for the civil service, building wind-tunnel models for the Air Force.
+By watching him as a child, I learned how to build and fly and owe him greatly for getting me into this hobby.

 JS: How has model aviation impacted your life and/or career?

-FN: Modeling has afforded me the ability to meet many influential people and travel to places that I probably wouldn’t have been able.
-It has also led me to my current position with Hobbico in Champaign, IL.
+FN: Modeling has afforded me the ability to meet many influential people and travel to places that I probably wouldn’t have been able to go.
+It has also led me to my current position with Hobbico in Champaign, Illinois.

 JS: What disciplines of modeling do you currently participate in?

-FN: I’ve recently retired from Giant Scale competition aerobatics which was my primary interest most of my life.
-I now enjoy other aspects of the hobby such as flying my jets, helicopters, park flyers and indoor planes.
+FN: I recently retired from Giant Scale competition aerobatics, which was my primary interest for most of my life.
+I now enjoy other aspects of the hobby such as flying my jets, helicopters, park flyers, and indoor planes.

 JS: What are your other hobbies?